doctor-g/cs-concentrations/proposal.md

 students completing this concentration will be able to:

-* Describe, justify, plan, and execute a user-centered design process for creating original interactive media
+* GDD1.
+Describe, justify, plan, and execute a user-centered design process for creating original interactive media

-* Explain and use contemporary tools of game software and asset production

-* Collaborate on an interdisciplinary team to create an original videogame in an authentic modern studio environment, using contemporary best practices and industrial-strength tools and techniques
+* GDD2.
+Collaborate on an interdisciplinary team to create an original videogame in an authentic modern studio environment, using contemporary best practices and industrial-strength tools and techniques

-TODO: Describe how this will be assessed for these students through 490, 499, or games-related capstone.
+GDD1 is assessed through CS390 and GDD2 is assessed for each student in this concentration through their CS490, CS499, or games-related CS capstone course.

 ### Required (12&ndash;18 credit hours)